waynodiablo/Oystercard/further_javascript/project_track.md

 # Project track

 For this track, there's almost no structure.
-You will build your own test library.
+You'll build two frontend, single page web apps.
+And you'll build your own test library.

 You'll work in unchanging groups of about four for the whole week.